 "The model's predictions of how and when the kidney is susceptible to hypoxia are very consistent with our recent observations in human patients during open heart surgery," Evans said.

-The model in this study is unique because a mathematical model of the effects on the rat kidney during open-heart surgery had not been previously been done.
+The model in this study is unique because a mathematical model of the effects on the rat kidney during open-heart surgery had not previously been done.

 Despite considerable advances in bypass techniques in the last decade, patient mortality and morbidity associated with acute renal failure has not changed significantly.
 Currently, no single medical strategy has shown conclusively its ability to prevent renal injury after bypass surgery.